H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Microsoft Graph/Command Cheatsheet.md

 ### Check if any EntraID user/users have been assigned a role scoped to a specific administrative unit

  - Get-MgDirectoryAdministrativeUnitScopedRoleMember -AdministrativeUnitId UNIT_ID | Select-Object roleMemberInfo,roleId -ExpandProperty roleMemberInfo

+ - Get-MgDirectoryAdministrativeUnitMember -AdministrativeUnitId UNIT_ID | Select * -ExpandProperty additionalProperties (See if anyone is a member of a specific administrative unit